realbakari/website/content/lec/poster_guidelines.md

 # Templates
 * Build your poster using a [powerpoint template](http://www.posterpresentations.com/html/free_poster_templates.html), not Google Slides.
     - Trifold tabletop templates are seldom used.
+    - Common sizes are 3'x5' or 4'x6'
 * Choose either a three, or four column layout.
 * Choose the correct scaling.
 * Biology Student Research Symposium [[website]](https://www.csuchico.edu/biol/research/student_research_symp.shtml) - Additional templates and guidelines included.
+These tend to be 4'x3', so a bit longer than wide.

 # Content